Jet stream: Discovery

-The first indications of this phenomenon came from American professor Elias Loomis in the 1800s, when he proposed a powerful air current in the upper air blowing west to east across the United States as an explanation for the behaviour of major storms.
+The first indications of this phenomenon came from American professor Elias Loomis (1811–1889), when he proposed the hypothesis of a powerful air current in the upper air blowing west to east across the United States as an explanation for the behaviour of major storms.
 After the 1883 eruption of the Krakatoa volcano, weather watchers tracked and mapped the effects on the sky over several years.
 They labelled the phenomenon the "equatorial smoke stream".
-In the 1920s, a Japanese meteorologist, Wasaburo Oishi, detected the jet stream from a site near Mount Fuji.
-He tracked pilot balloons, also known as pibals (balloons used to determine upper level winds), as they rose into the atmosphere.
-Oishi's work largely went unnoticed outside Japan because it was published in Esperanto.
-American pilot Wiley Post, the first man to fly around the world solo in 1933, is often given some credit for discovery of jet streams.
+In the 1920s Japanese meteorologist Wasaburo Oishi detected the jet stream from a site near Mount Fuji.
+He tracked pilot balloons ("pibals"), used to measure wind speed and direction, as they rose in the air.
+Oishi's work largely went unnoticed outside Japan because it was published in Esperanto, though chronologically he has to be credited for the scientific discovery of jet streams.
+American pilot Wiley Post (1898–1935), the first man to fly around the world solo in 1933, is often given some credit for discovery of jet streams.
 Post invented a pressurized suit that let him fly above 6200 m.
 In the year before his death, Post made several attempts at a high-altitude transcontinental flight, and noticed that at times his ground speed greatly exceeded his air speed.

 German meteorologist Heinrich Seilkopf is credited with coining a special term, Strahlströmung (literally "jet current"), for the phenomenon in 1939.
 Many sources credit real understanding of the nature of jet streams to regular and repeated flight-path traversals during World War II.
 Flyers consistently noticed westerly tailwinds in excess of 100 mph in flights, for example, from the US to the UK.
-Similarly in 1944 a team of American meteorologists in Guam, including Reid Bryson, had enough observations to forecast very high west winds that would slow World War II bombers travelling to Japan.
+Similarly in 1944 a team of American meteorologists in Guam, including Reid Bryson, had enough observations to forecast very high west winds that would slow bombers raiding Japan.

 Description

+The polar and subtropical jet streams are the product of two factors: the atmospheric heating by solar radiation that produces the large-scale polar, Ferrel, and Hadley circulation cells, and the action of the Coriolis force acting on those moving masses.
+The Coriolis force is caused by the planet's rotation on its axis.
+The polar jet stream forms near the interface of the polar and Ferrel circulation cells; the subtropical jet forms near the boundary of the Ferrel and Hadley circulation cells.